tarsana/command/README.md

 Congratulations, you have just written your first command :D

-As you see, `Tarsana\Command\Command` is an abstract class providing the basic features of a command.
+As you see, `Tarsana\Command\Command` is a class providing the basic features of a command.
 Every command should extend it and implement the `execute()` method.

 # Initializing The Command